nodejs/node/doc/api/child_process.md

-Calling `subprocess.ref()` after making a call to `subprocess.unref()` will restore the removed reference count for the child process, forcing the parent to wait for the child process to exit before exiting itself.
+Calling `subprocess.ref()` after making a call to `subprocess.unref()` will restore the removed reference count for the child process, forcing the parent process to wait for the child process to exit before exiting itself.

 ```cjs
 const { spawn } = require('node:child_process');